m: 00 33 6 76 35 94 88

 walking holidays in the french pyrenees

-Self-guided and with leaders.
-Self-catering or B&B accommodation.
+Self-guided or with a Leader.
+Self-catering or B&B Accommodation.

 Chemin de la Liberte.
 Routes to Andorra & Spain.
-Wildlife, nature walks.
-Footsteps of the Cathars.
+Wildlife & Nature Specialists.
+'In the Footsteps of the Cathars'.

 We are based in Sieuras, one hour south of Toulouse, 1.5 hours from Carcassonne.